DavesCodeMusings/BH1750-MicroPython/README.md

 ## Accounting for the Dome
 The BH1750 I purchased is encased in a white hemispherical dome.
 This is supposed to help diffuse the incoming light and make the angle of incidence less of a factor in the reading.
 But, it also reduces the ammount of light coming in.
 While not critical for my application, I was curious about how much of an effect the dome has.

-It turns out [someone else on the internet](https://thecavepearlproject.org/2024/08/10/using-a-bh1750-lux-sensor-to-measure-par/) was curious about this too, and geek out way harder on it than I did.
+It turns out [someone else on the internet](https://thecavepearlproject.org/2024/08/10/using-a-bh1750-lux-sensor-to-measure-par/) was curious about this too, and geeked out way harder on it than I did.

 To make a long blog post short, 110 Lux reported by a sensor with no dome was reported as 40 Lux with the dome.
 That's a reduction factor of 2.75x because of the dome.